ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 When the tests are executing service skeleton related Ballerina service definition will be generated and started.
 The host names and ports you have defined in the Swagger definition will be used when starting the services.
 You can then invoke this service skeleton using a HTTP client endpoint, just like a normal Ballerina service.

-#### test:stopServiceSkeleton (string packageName)
+#### test:stopServiceSkeleton (string moduleName)

-Stop a service skeleton and cleanup created directories of a given Ballerina package.
+Stop a service skeleton and cleanup created directories of a given Ballerina module.
 This function would first try to stop the service that was created using test:startServiceSkeleton function and then would try to clean up the directories created.

 ```ballerina
 test:stopServiceSkeleton(“petstore.service.skeleton”);